-The techniques described in this section are for use with operating systems other than the one normally supplied with the Magnia SG20 by Toshiba.
+Please note that the techniques described in this section are for use on operating systems other than the one normally supplied with the Magnia SG20 by Toshiba.
 The standard Magnia SG20 software contains a Linux daemon that controls and monitors the LCD and system buttons.
-Therefore, attempts to control the LCD panel or to receive button-press information on the standard Magnia SG20 operating system installation conflicts with the LCD control daemon.
+Therefore, attempts to control the LCD panel or receive button press information on the standard Magnia SG20 operating system installation will conflict with the LCD control daemon.